 Cue-sheets and public performance

-Please note that it does not cost you, or the broadcaster, any additional money to file a cue-sheet.
+It does not cost you, or the broadcaster, any additional money.
 The payment that is made to the composer and publisher is taken from annual blanket licenses paid by the broadcasting companies to performance rights organizations.
 These annual license fees are the same whether cue-sheets are filed or not.
-The cue-sheet only ensures correct distribution of these annual fees to the actual composers and publishers who created the music used in the broadcasts.
+The cue-sheet only ensures the correct distribution of these annual fees to the actual composers and publishers who created the music used in the broadcasts.

 Where can I find a sample cue-sheet?